sandstorm-io/sandstorm/docs/install.md

 If you suspect you'll be hacking on Sandstorm's dependencies as well, you may want to follow the dependency symlink trick described in the Ekam readme.

+### Running the test suite

+After making changes, it is a good idea to run the automated tests.
+Instructions for doing so are in [tests/README.md](https://github.com/sandstorm-io/sandstorm/blob/master/tests/README.md).

 ## Option 5: Integrating with configuration management systems like Ansible/Puppet

 Configuration mangement tools like Ansible, Puppet, and Chef allow a sysadmin to declaratively state